OussamaHaddad002/isi-chatbot/README.md

 - **Pinecone Integration** - Pinecone vector storage and retrieval is complete, storing document vectors and allowing for accurate query matching.
 - **Together API Response Generation** - Successfully integrated to provide natural language responses.
 - **Speech Recognition** - Users can send voice queries, which are converted to text and processed and vice versa.
-- **PDF Processing** - Efficient text extraction from PDF documents using `pdfplumber` and `PyPDF2`, allowing for large-scale ingestion of ISI's academic content.
+- **PDF Processing** - Efficient text extraction from PDF, Excel documents using `pdfplumber` and `PyPDF2`, allowing for large-scale ingestion of ISI's academic content.

 ### 3. Technology Stack